ChadEstoupStreiff/PalMon/README.md

 Launch with docker compose
 > docker-compose up -d --build

+# ⁉️ Troubleshot

+If the loading screen on your web app is infinite, consider restarting micro-services (palmon_service_eggs, palmon_service_palmons, palmon_service_shop), they try to connect to DB to soon.

 # 🔥 Cheats
 Open your JS console and here is some usefull function: